-Bill Bowes, Founding Partner US Venture Partners, Co-Chair
+Bill Bowes, Founding Partner US Venture Partners, Former Co-Chair

 Tackling an urgent need such as early cancer detection is a bold intention, and it takes partnering with people who have the experience, imagination, and long-range vision to make it happen.

-One of our greatest partners in creating the Canary Center at Stanford has been William K. Bowes Jr., known as ‘Bill Bowes.’
-Bill has been a constant guide offering support in many areas including financial, business planning, and introductions to other partners.
+One of our greatest partners in creating the Canary Center at Stanford was William K. Bowes Jr., known as ‘Bill Bowes.’
+Bill was a constant guide offering support in many areas including financial, business planning, and introductions to other partners.
 Since those early days, a state-of-art center has been opened in Stanford’s Technology and Innovation Park.
-We can’t thank Bill enough for helping with our mission and for helping us partner with Stanford to launch and develop the Canary Center at Stanford for Cancer Early Detection.
+We can’t thank Bill enough for helping us partner with Stanford to launch and develop the Canary Center at Stanford for Cancer Early Detection.

 Don Listwin, Founder Canary Foundation, Co-Chair

 Don was determined to launch a radical new assault on cancer.
 His target?
 The early cancer detection field.

 With energy and passion, Don has approached the disease as a technology and market development problem waiting to be solved.
 He’s an engineer, an entrepreneur and a changemaker.
 And he thinks any problem can be fixed with the right amount of leadership, intellect and time.
 Read the Founder’s Story, and review our timeline of Milestones & Accomplishments to learn more.